BigCommerce vs Shopify

 With over 600,000 active retailers, it’s now one of the few goliaths of the eCommerce industry that owners love and adore.

 Compared to Shopify, BigCommerce is on the younger side.
-An Australian company founded in 2009 has, like its competitor, capitalized on the growth of the eCommerce market.
+An Australian company founded in 2009, the company has, like its competitor, capitalized on the growth of the eCommerce market.
 Currently serving over 100,000 stores worldwide, it’s a platform that’s guaranteed to help you succeed in the online world.

 Here’s a Google Trends comparison between the two platforms.